rbFagilde/odin-recipes/README.md

 # odin-recipes
-This is a  website that showcases different food recipes basic.
+This is a  website that showcases different food recipes.